Maguindanao massacre: In popular culture

 History Asia premiered a documentary on the Maguindanao massacre entitled The Maguindanao Massacre on September 26, 2010.

 Filipino-American rap artist Bambu's 2012 album, ...one rifle per family., features a song titled Massacre detailing the massacre from the point of view of a journalist who witnessed the rape, mutilation, and murder of his family.

 In July 2014, in memory of the five-year anniversary of the massacre, Sacramento-based author Victoria Conlu released a novel titled Portraits of a Massacre, a fictionalized retelling set in a province similar to Maguindanao.
 Reviews have called the book "a stirringly severe literary intervention".

 The 2017 painting The Modern Holocaust (The Maguindanao Massacre) by the Filipino artist Romulo Galicano commemorates the massacre victims.
 It became a finalist in the 2017–2018 Art Renewal Center Salon competition.

-The 2021 crime thriller On the Job: The Missing 8 (also known as On the Job 2 is partly inspired by the case.
+The 2021 crime thriller On the Job: The Missing 8 (also known as On the Job 2) is partly inspired by the case.
 In the film, 8 people, mostly journalists, were ambushed, killed and was believed to be buried under the orders of their town's mayor, by an inmate who is routinely released from prison to carry out assassinations.
 The director Erik Matti said to New Musical Express (NME) that the film's themes were about tackling corruption in the Philippine media and would deliver a social commentary on the current state of the Philippine government.

+An upcoming adult animated documentary film 58th would similarly portray the massacre and the missing of the last victim that never found, directed by Carl Joseph Papa.

 Sexual assaults

-Lara Tan reporting for CNN Philippines on December 20, 2019, reported that three of the deceased female victims of the extrajudicial killings on the November 23, 2009 massacre Rahima Palawan, Leah Dalmacio, and Cecil Lechonsito, who were all devout and peaceful adherents of the Muslim faith, believing that women should not be raped or murdered while exercising the right to free speech.
-When they were registering Maguindanao's gubernatorial candidacy the three women were mutilated and sexually assaulted, before being executed by clandestine extrajudicial assassins, the court found.
+Lara Tan reporting for CNN Philippines on December 20, 2019, reported that three of the massacre's female victims, Rahima Palawan, Leah Dalmacio, and Cecil Lechonsito, were all devout and peaceful adherents of the Muslim faith, believing that women should not be raped or murdered while exercising the right to free speech.

-761-page decision of Quezon City Regional Trial Court Branch 221 Judge Jocelyn Solis-Reyes on the Maguindanao massacre case, she cited the findings of Dr. Dean Cabrera, a medico-legal officer from the Philippines National Police Crime Laboratory who conducted forensic science examinations on the women victims.
+The Quezon City Regional Trial Court found that the three women had been sexually assaulted and mutilated.
+In her 761-page decision, Judge Jocelyn Solis-Reyes cited the findings of Dr. Dean Cabrera, a medico-legal officer from the Philippines National Police Crime Laboratory who conducted forensic science examinations on the women victims.